ole1986/a3-admintoolkit/@MissionFile/README.md

 ```
 Extensions[] = {
-	/* add a new menu entry called My Extension into manu menu */
+	/* add a new menu entry called My Extension into main menu */
 	{"My Extension", "MyExtension"}
 };
 ```